kammt/MemeAssembly/commands/jump-markers.md

 Defines a Monke jump marker and jumps back to that marker at a later point.
 Monke jump markers must only contain the letters ‘a’ and ‘u’, of which both must appear at least once. \
 For example, "uuuaaauauauauauaaaua" is valid, while "uuuuuu" or "a" are not.

+?> These labels are globally defined and allow the programmer to jump between MemeASM-files

 ## Comparison jumps
 ### Definition
 ```